There is nothing that does not consist of atoms. Nothing!?

 Let's consider for now, just for simplicity, only substances whose building blocks are atoms of elements with Z from 1 - 12 ……

-Water: The number of atoms of each element in each water molecules is shown here:
+Water: The number of atoms of each element in every water molecule is shown here:

 That is, each water molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).

-This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix implies “one of”).
+This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix after the symbol O implies “one of”).
 Aha!

 Carbon dioxide: The number of atoms of each element in the molecules is:

-Each carbon dioxide molecule as one carbon atom, and two oxygen atoms.
+Every carbon dioxide molecule has one carbon atom, and two oxygen atoms.
 The formula of carbon dioxide molecules is CO2.

-Butan-1-ol: The number of atoms of each element in the molecules:
+Butan-1-ol: The number of atoms of each element in its molecules:

 The formula of butan-1-ol molecules: C4H10O.